World awaits Iranian response after US hits nuclear sites

 US officials, many of whom witnessed Republican President George W Bush's popularity collapse following his disastrous intervention in Iraq in 2003, have stressed that they were not working to overthrow Iran's government.

-"This mission was not and has not been about regime change," Defense Secretary Pete Hegseth told reporters at the Pentagon.
-"The president authorised a precision operation to neutralise the threats to our national interests posed by the Iranian nuclear programme."
+"This mission was not and has not been about regime change," Defense Secretary Pete Hegseth told reporters at the Pentagon, calling the mission "a precision operation" targeting Iran's nuclear programme.

-Senator Lindsey Graham, a staunch Trump ally, said on NBC's "Meet the Press with Kristen Welker" program that Israeli Prime Minister Benjamin Netanyahu had told him his country would no longer endure being under missile attack.

-"They're not going to live under threat from Iran anymore," Graham said.
-"Israel's made a decision.
-This regime is going to change in one of two ways: they're going to change their behavior, which I doubt, the regime itself, or the people are going to replace the regime.”
+Anti-war activists organised demonstrations on Sunday in New York, Washington and other US cities, with signs carrying messages such as "hands off Iran".

-Iranians contacted by Reuters described their fear at the prospect of an enlarged war involving the United States.
+Meanwhile, Iranians contacted by Reuters described their fear at the prospect of an enlarged conflict involving the US.

 "Our future is dark.
 We have nowhere to go - it's like living in a horror movie," Bita, 36, a teacher from the central city of Kashan, said before the phone line was cut.